tbosier/BONES-Consultancy/README.md

 We also checked for multi-collinearity and that showed no signs of such.

-We also checked to see if there was a linear relationship shown in any of the variables.
+We also checked to see if there was a linear relationship shown between the dependent and independent variables.
+(Still checking)